21 Products on Deep Discount in May

 May is a fantastic time to shop for a new mattress.
 With Memorial Day sales, you can typically find big discounts.
 Mattress companies hold sales all year long, but the discounts tend to be even better around holiday weekends like this.

 They often start running their Memorial Day promotions early in the month and continue them into early June.
-Typically discounts will improve by 5 to 10 percent compared with regular sale prices, which can really add up, especially for pricier models.
+Discounts tend to improve by 5 to 10 percent compared with regular sale prices, which can really add up, especially for pricier models.

 Blood Pressure Monitors